Jinxhy/Awesome-MoAI-Security/README.md

 > Yujin Huang, Xin Zheng, Xingliang Yuan, Kwok-Yan Lam.
 > Paper: coming soon.

 Mobile on-device AI systems execute AI models locally through ML frameworks such as **LiteRT/TFLite**, **Core ML**, **ExecuTorch**, **ONNX**, and hardware-backed accelerators.
-This repo tracks the security research needed to understand and protect such systems where AI models are stored, loaded, and executed directly on end-user devices.
+This repo tracks the security research needed to understand and protect such systems, as the local storage of on-device models introduces new security risks.

 ## Contents